 Narrowly avoiding capture in the mainland, Georg walks into the port city Marseilles hoping to find passage to Mexico.
 There he is approached by a pale and spectral Marie (Paula Beer) whose eyes light up and instantly fade when she sees him.
 Georg bears a passing resemblance to her dead husband, a famous writer whose identity Georg has stolen.
 After encountering her, Georg becomes entranced by Marie and, after a brief dalliance with the widow, hopes to convince her to leave Marseilles.
 This is a hopeless endeavour for Georg, as hopeless as Marie’s own stubborn confidence that her husband will miraculously turn up in the port city.

-If one may recall, here is a similar tendency towards futility in Petzold’s previous feature Phoenix, a film’s whose story centers a woman whose search for answers regarding her capture by Nazi forces—and subsequent condemnation to the Jewish deathcamps—becomes a fruitless attempt to reconcile with the lover who betrayed her.
+If one recalls, there is a similar tendency towards futility in Petzold’s previous feature Phoenix, a film’s whose story centers a woman whose search for answers regarding her capture by Nazi forces—and subsequent condemnation to the Jewish deathcamps—becomes a fruitless attempt to reconcile with the lover who betrayed her.
 In the Hollywood noir tradition, Petzold’s Phoenix is less clinical investigation into crime as it is searing soul search, and in the case of Transit, an investigation into the mysterious impulses of desire that lure us from our rational state of being.

 But where Petzold’s modernist, sometimes subversive, films have drawn on the traditions classical Hollywood formats to find a measure of resolve amid the harsh conditions of reality, in Transit Petzolds devotion to classical frameworks no longer liberates the soul but takes on a Kafkaesque form of the traps and mazes which sentence us to these frameworks.
 Curiously, Kafka unfolds less in Marseille’s ghettos and more in Georg’s own state of being; at every opportunity to toward a rational decision, Georg is enticed by the straying paths of compulsion and irrationality.